Marathon du Médoc

 The Marathon du Médoc is a French marathon race, created in 1985, held every year in September through the vineyards of the Médoc in the Gironde.
-It is considered "the longest Marathon in the world" because the race is interspersed with several activities: musical breaks with 50 orchestras scattered around the course, 23 wine tasting stops, oysters tasting at the 38th kilometer, and steak at the 39th kilometer.
+It is considered "the longest Marathon in the world" because the race is interspersed with several activities: musical breaks with 50 orchestras scattered around the course, 23 wine tasting stops, oyster tasting at the 38th kilometer, and steak at the 39th kilometer.

 The Marathon du Médoc attracts around 8,500 participants, representing more than 50 nations, as well as many spectators.
 The marathon is organised by a volunteer association, with 2,800 volunteers.

 A similar event is the Marathon des premières côtes de Blaye.